Observational assessment of the viability of de Sitter-G\"odel-de Sitter phase transition: Review of d G d phase transition (Global features)

+It is clear that if this equation has no real root, the potential is a harmonic-type.
+Otherwise, it has a Mexican hat shape.
+There are some regions of parameters $ \mathfrak{a} $, $ \gamma $ and temperature $ T $ which allow a Mexican hat shape for Eq.~\ref{desitterpotential}.
+Typical shape of the effective potential is plotted in figure~\ref{dgd0} for some different values of temperature, $\mathfrak{a}=2$ and $\gamma=10$.

-As the temperature drops, the shape of the renormalized effective potential turns into a Mexican hat, allowing for the required phase transition.
-The resulting spacetime is an exact dust solution of Einstein field equations via a negative cosmological constant and is described by the G\"odel metric in Cartesian coordinates $(t,x,y,z)$ by \cite{godel}
+Therefore, during the universe cooling, we can find a critical temperature in which the scalar field experiences a phase transition so that the effective potential is negative.
+At this temperature and when the depth of the Mexican hat is equal to $-\Lambda=\rho_{\textrm{dust}}/2$, we assume the universe has G\"odel geometry.
+Then we can evaluate the one-loop potential with G\"odel metric, which is an exact dust solution of Einstein field equations via a negative cosmological constant, described in Cartesian coordinates $(t,x,y,z)$ by \citep{Godel:1949ga}

+where $\alpha$ gives the angular momentum four-vector $\alpha ^{\beta}=(0,0,0,\alpha)$ of intrinsic rotation.
+Following calculations of \citep{Huang:1991eg}, we can calculate the effective potential in G\"odel spacetime